j112929/ece449_project3/README.md

-Use different models to train and predict the MNIST dataset
+# Use easynn models to train and predict the MNIST dataset